docker-archive/classicswarm/docs/plan-for-production.md

 - Network access control

 These topics are not exhaustive.
-They form part of a wider security architecture that includes: security patching, strong password policies, role based access control, technologies such as SELinux and AppArmor, strict auditing, and more.
+They form part of a wider security architecture that includes: security patching, strong password policies, role-based access control, technologies such as SELinux and AppArmor, strict auditing, and more.

 ### Configure Swarm for TLS

 All nodes in a Swarm cluster must bind their Docker Engine daemons to a network port.
 This brings with it all of the usual network related security implications such as man-in-the-middle attacks.
 These risks are compounded when the network in question is untrusted such as the internet.
 To mitigate these risks, Swarm and the Engine support Transport Layer Security(TLS) for authentication.

 The Engine daemons, including the Swarm manager, that are configured to use TLS will only accept commands from Docker Engine clients that sign their communications.
-The Engine and Swarm support external 3rd party Certificate Authorities (CA) as well as internal corporate CAs.
+The Engine and Swarm support external 3rd party Certificate
+Authorities (CA) as well as internal corporate CAs.

 The default Engine and Swarm ports for TLS are: